Jeannette Paulson Hereniko: Career

 The Land Has Eyes was filmed in 2000 on the island of Rotuma, where Vilsoni Hereniko was born and raised.
 With the exception of Māori actress Rena Owen and one other actor, the cast was composed entirely of first-time Rotuman performers, most of whom had never seen a film.
-The film premiered at the Sundance Film Festival, won Best Feature Film at the imagineNATIVE Film + Media Arts Festival, screened in Film festivals and commercial theaters around the world and was Fiji’s official 2004 submission for Best International Feature Film conderstion for the Academy Awards.
+The film premiered at the Sundance Film Festival, won Best Feature Film at the imagineNATIVE Film + Media Arts Festival, screened in film festivals and commercial theaters around the world and was Fiji's official 2004 Academy Awards submission for Best International Feature Film.

 Hereniko has served on juries at international film festivals including Berlin, Pusan, Singapore, Mumbai, Brisbane, and New Delhi.
-In 2007, she was named a member of the inaugural Asia Pacific Screen Awards Nomination Council in Brisbane, Australia.
+In 2007, she was named to the nomination council for the inaugural Asia Pacific Screen Awards in Brisbane, Australia.

+In 2022, HIFF created the Jeannette Paulson Hereniko HIFF Legacy Award, named in her honor as founder, and made her the inaugural recipient.

 Personal life

-In 1960, she changed her name from Jeannette Lee Butts to Jeannette Paulson.
-She was previously married to G. William Paulson and has three children.
+Hereniko was previously married to G. William Paulson with whom she has three children.
 In 1997, she married playwright and professor Vilsoni Hereniko.
 Together they have a blended family that includes seven grandsons.

-While raising her children in Southern Oregon, Jeannette Paulson began storytelling at the Jackson County Library.
+While raising her children in southern Oregon, Hereniko (then Paulson) began storytelling at the Jackson County Library.
 In 1963, she co-founded the Storytelling Guild and served as its first president.
-Under her leadership, the Guild established the Children’s Festival in 1964 at the Peter Britt Gardens in Jacksonville, Oregon.
-Both the Guild and the festival continue to operate today.
+Under her leadership, the guild established the Children's Festival in 1964 at the Peter Britt Gardens in Jacksonville, Oregon.
+Both the festival, which she directed from 1967 to 1972, and the guild continue to operate as of 2026.

-She also wrote and performed two autobiographical one-woman shows, Wild Wisdom (2017) and When Strangers Meet (2019), which she performed in Hawai‘i, California, and Oregon.
+She also wrote and performed two autobiographical one-woman shows, Wild Wisdom, a two-act stage play about events in her life, and When Strangers Meet, which she performed in Hawai'i, California, and Oregon.